Mid-City vs. Mid-Wilshire vs. Miracle Mile

 Mid-City can still be central, but is generally more car-dependent depending on location.

-Q: Why do listings use these names interchangeably?
+Q: Why does it feel like these names are used interchangeably?

 Q: Where does Desmond fit into all of this?